RalphAS/PeriodicSchurDecompositions.jl/README.md

 (see the docstring for further details; note that eigenvalues are stored in a decomposed form in this case).

+## Reordering eigenvalues

+Selected eigenvalues and their associated subspace can be moved to the top of a periodic Schur decomposition with `ordschur!` methods.

 ## References